Top header information

 (19) Be informed of the DSHS end harm hotline number to report suspected abuse of children or vulnerable adults.

-(20) The home health agency must ensure that the patient rights under this section are implemented and updated as appropriate.
+(20) The home care agency must ensure that the client rights un- der this section are implemented and updated as appropriate.

 If you have any questions or concern regarding the Washington state bill of rights, you may contact the Washington State Department of Health directly or you may contact our Administrator via email at the address listed below.
 Thank you, and have an amazing day.